muchdogesec/history4feed_web/README.md

 * will only ever return results for feed ids users are subscribed to

-#### GET Posts (XML)

-Same as history4feed, but also includes:

-* will only ever return results for feed ids users are subscribed to

 #### GET Jobs

 Same as history4feed, but also includes: